When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 By contrast, white gas (Coleman fuel), propane, butane, and alcohol-burning appliances are considered safer to use indoors.

 During cold-weather power outages, people seal up their homes to trap heat.
-The problem with this is that it prevents fresh air from entering the house.
+This problem is that it prevents fresh air from entering the house.
 As you use your heater or stove, it will burn up the oxygen in the room.
-The appliance will then start to “reburn” the oxygen-depleted air, producing deadly amounts of carbon monoxide in the process.
+The appliance will then start to “reburn” the oxygen-depleted air, producing deadly amounts of carbon monoxide.

-If used long enough without proper ventilation, even “safe” indoor heaters and stoves can cause CO poisoning.
-Candles and lanterns can even cause CO poisoning in small rooms that are sealed up tightly (yes, this has happened).
+Even “safe” indoor heaters and stoves can cause CO poisoning if used long enough without proper ventilation.
+Candles and lanterns can cause CO poisoning in small rooms sealed up tightly (yes, this has happened).

 While it might seem counterintuitive to open windows when trying to heat the space, the heater will produce more hot air than is lost through the window.
 Plus, it could save your life.